Authored by the expert who managed and guided the team behind the Japan Property Pack

 What quality upgrade do I get at $300k in Osaka in 2026?

-As of early 2026, moving from $200k to $300k (about ¥47 million) in Osaka typically upgrades you from a compact 1LDK to a proper 2LDK with 50 to 65 square meters, often with better building quality, newer construction, and more desirable station proximity.
+As of early 2026, moving from a $200k to a $300k budget (about ¥47 million) in Osaka typically upgrades you from a compact or older unit to a proper 2LDK of around 50 to 65 square meters, in a better-maintained building with more choice near popular train lines.

 Can $300k buy a 2-bedroom in Osaka in 2026 in good areas?